-Naturally, as a centre of business, finance and tourism, hotels in Izmir are plentiful and varied in price.
-The Swissotel Grand Efes Izmir is a well-known and respected establishment; otherwise budget travelers can opt for a simple B&B, or self-catering apartment.
-Izmir also has an esteemed collection of Spa hotels, although most are located out of the city centre because they rely on natural spa water for the healing treatments.
+Naturally, as a centre of business, finance, and tourism, take your pick from plenty of hotels.
+The Swissotel Grand Efes Izmir is a well-known and respected establishment; otherwise, budget travellers can opt for a simple B&B or self-catering apartment.
+Although most sit out of the city centre, Izmir also has esteemed Spa hotels that rely on natural spa water for healing treatments.

-For unknown reasons, the history of Izmir is largely left out of most books and travel guides, despite the fact that it is one of the Seven Churches of Revelation mentioned in the Bible.
-Previously named Smyrna, it has an extensive urban history dating thousands of years and at the turn of the 20th century, was the richest city of the Ottoman Empire.
+Most books and travel guides don’t talk about Izmir’s history for unknown reasons, even though the city was one of the Bible’s Seven Churches of Revelation.
+Previously named Smyrna, Izmir has an extensive urban tale dating thousands of years and, at the turn of the 20th century, was the wealthiest city of the Ottoman Empire.

-Despite this achievement, it is sadly more famed for the great fire of 1922, a devastating incident that occurred during the Turkish War of Independence, which changed the lives of roughly 2 million people.
-One recommend book to read that extensively covers this man-made disaster is Giles Milton’s book called Paradise Lost: Smyrna 1922 and the Destruction of Islam’s Greatest City.
+Despite this achievement, Izmir is sadly more famed for the 1922 great fire, a devastating incident during the Turkish War of Independence, which changed the lives of roughly 2 million people.
+Giles Milton’s book Paradise Lost: Smyrna 1922 and the Destruction of Islam’s Greatest City covers this period.

-Also investigate Levantine history because many of these Latin Christians based their businesses in Izmir during that time and were a prominent feature in social circles.
-They contributed greatly towards the economic status of Izmir during Ottoman rule and their impressive mansions still stand in suburbs like Bornova or Buca.
+Also, investigate the Levantine aspect because many Latin Christians based their businesses in Izmir and prominent social circles.
+They contributed significantly towards the economic status of Izmir during Ottoman rule, and their impressive mansions still stand in the suburbs like Bornova or Buca.

-Digging further into the history books, Kadifkale Castle, widely believed to be where Saint Polycarp was martyred, has an amazing panoramic view of Izmir City.
-The archaeological museum has an interesting collection of Roman and Greek art, while the agora showcases ruins from the Hellenistic and early Roman times of Izmir.
+Kadifkale Castle, widely believed to be where Saint Polycarp was martyred, has a fantastic panoramic view of Izmir City.
+The archaeological museum has a fascinating collection of Roman and Greek art, while the agora highlights ruins from the Hellenistic and early Roman times of Izmir.